jimfulton/zodb-jsonb-experiment/README.rst

     where content_text(class_name, state)  @@ :text::tsquery and
           get_community_id(class_name, state) = :community_id

-That searched for objects containg a text term (``:text`` above) and with a given community id.
+that searched for objects containing a text term (``:text`` above) and with a given community id.
 Remember that we had expression indexes for the text and community id (``:community_id``).

-The search performance was comparied to searching a dedicated text and community_id table::
+The search performance was compared to searching a dedicated text and community_id table::

                          Table "public.pgtextindex"